Election campaign to formally start in Ireland with dissolution of Dail

 Mr Varadkar resigned from the role earlier this year and was succeeded by his party colleague Mr Harris.

-Speaking to media in Budapest on Friday morning after attending the European Political Community summit, Mr Harris said he will approach the election campaign with “determination, humility and a real hope that it doesn’t descend into tit for tat”.
+Speaking to media in Budapest on Friday morning as he attended a meeting of EU leaders, Mr Harris said he will approach the election campaign with “determination, humility and a real hope that it doesn’t descend into tit for tat”.

 Emphasising that as Fine Gael leader he takes nothing for granted, Mr Harris described his team of candidates, which includes a large number of new faces, as offering a mix of experience and energy.

-He described housing, immigration and childcare as among the issues that really matter to the Irish people but also urged a broadening of the political debate given world events.
+He highlighted housing, immigration and childcare as among the issues that really matter to the Irish people but also urged a broadening of the political debate given world events.

 “That’s why I’m pleased going into this campaign that we have set aside money.
 We used to be ridiculed for this… well this is exactly why we have the buffer that is there, is a transatlantic shock or indeed any other shock to our economy, my children will never have to experience the austerity that our generation did.”